 Welcome to my home!
 I’m so glad you stopped by to take a peek at our house all decked out for Christmas.
 I can’t wait to show you around!

 Before we get started, one quick aside: this is kind of a milestone blog post for me, because this is my FIRST EVER home tour.
 I’ve wanted to do one for a long time, but my perfectionism got the best of me.
 I never got the house decorated for a particular season until it was almost over…or I couldn’t get good enough pictures…or a space wasn’t “finished” enough to show you…or I’d look at another blogger’s home tour and know mine could never measure up…so I just didn’t.
 I had a little home decor revelation this fall, though, where I decided I was just going to DO IT.
 Pick a space, decorate it, and share it.
-My purpose with this little blog is to share inspiration for everyday moms, like me – not interior designers, not magazine editors, not photographers, not even other home bloggers with gorgeous home and an impeccable eye for decor, but just the “everyday mom” who is trying to create a beautiful but practical home for her family amidst the craziness and business of raising a family.
+My purpose with this little blog is to share inspiration for everyday moms, like me – not interior designers, not magazine editors, not photographers, not even other home bloggers with gorgeous homes and an impeccable eye for decor – just the “everyday mom” who is trying to create a beautiful but practical and functional home for her family amidst the craziness and busyness of raising a family.
 Is that you?
 If so, welcome, I’m glad you’re here!
 (And if you’re one of those other crazy talented people I listed, I’m glad you’re here too…honest. ;-)

 Ok, without further ado, let’s step inside!
 As you come in the door to our house, we have a nice big two story foyer.
 To your right is the dining room, and to the left is the piano room.
 These are all spaces that are usually behind baby gates, so I’m able to do a bit “fancier” decorating with breakable things that need to stay away from little hands.